 Dill pickles, they’re evocative of my childhood and weekends at Nana’s house.
 Each summer my grandmother would carry out the ritual of preserving the garden surplus and of everything she made, pickles were my favorite.
 Her pantry would be filled with bottles showcasing all the colors of the rainbow — red beets, orange carrots, green beans, and more.
 Without fail, there would always be jars of crunchy gherkins ready for a little blonde headed girl to crack into too.
 I loved them so much that I’d even sip the brine!

-This recipe follows her basic principle of canning pickles with dill, spices, and vinegar.
+This dill pickle recipe follows her basic principle of canning pickles with dill, spices, and vinegar.
 You pack raw gherkins into jars, pour over the homemade brine, and water bath them to sterilize and seal them.
 Once made, your jars of homemade dill pickles will last about a year.

 To this day I still enjoy homemade pickles and not just for the nostalgia factor.
 They’re a relatively simple preserve to make and some of the ingredients are easy to grow in almost any temperate garden.
-I’ve found that one of the easiest ways that you can grow them is on a DIY Cucumber Pallet Trellis.
+I’ve found that one of the easiest ways that you can grow them outdoors is on a DIY Cucumber Pallet Trellis.

 For me, they’re one of the best ways as a kitchen gardener to connect the dots between all four seasons.
 From sowing seeds in the spring to harvesting garlic, dill, and gherkins in the summer, to preserving the lot and enjoying them in the darkest days of winter.
 Each jar of pickles contains not only a savory treat but also a year’s worth of experiences.

 Some people seem surprised to find that I grow cucumbers outdoors in the Isle of Man.
 It’s a cool to temperate climate here but I’ve found that some varieties do so well that they can produce mountains of fruit from just a few plants.
 Marketmore is one of my favorites but there are many varieties of cucumbers and gherkins that are suitable for preserving.
 For this dill pickle recipe, stick with gherkins or varieties marketed for pickling.